vkuzel/Orm-Frameworks-Demo/README.md

 #### Cons

 * Generated POJOs with UDT are not working because of https://github.com/jOOQ/jOOQ/issues/5401
 * Generated DAO.insert() method is not useable because it does not return generated ID.
-So I decided to use DAO at all.
+So I decided not to use DAO at all.
 See https://github.com/jOOQ/jOOQ/issues/2536
 * Custom naming strategy that turns plural table names to singulars breaks a record's column names.
 So its unusable.
 * No built-in support for auditing.